nhadizad/CSX_450_1_Project_Final/README.md

 The abalone dataset contains measurements for 4177 instances, with 8 features as well as the number of rings.

 As each element will be stored in an R, the size of the dataframe will be approximately 284036 bytes (4177 rows * 4 columns * 8 bytes + 4177 rows * 1 column * 4 bytes) plus any overhead associated with the dataframe.
-With an overhead of 5% for this relatively large dataset, the total in-memory size of this dataframe is approximately 290000 bytes.
+With an overhead of 5% for this relatively larger dataset, the total in-memory size of this dataframe is approximately 290000 bytes.

 Number of Attributes: 8 predictive attributes and the number of rings (directly related to age).